 If you’re looking for a place to get in the Halloween spirit, swing by the Magnolia pumpkin patch.
 Sure, you can’t take a pumpkin home, but they’re really fun to look at — and it’s FREE.
 Plus, it’s unlike anything else you’ll see in Seattle this time of year.

 Have you ever visited the Magnolia pumpkin patch?
 We’d love to hear all about it!
-Please leave a comment below or connect with us on Twitter, Facebook, and Google+.
+Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to experience around the Emerald City in October (or anytime of year)!
-You can also click here to learn more about Shaw and his pumpkin patch.